Press play to listen to Assistance is Necessary or continue reading.

 My world was rocked when fibromyalgia and psoriatic arthritis made it difficult to drive.
 Having to use mobility aids was tough, but not always being able to drive wherever I wanted when I wanted was a hit I was not prepared for.

 I lost all sense of worth when I lost the ability to drive seniors to church.
-When my husband was over the road, grocery shopping became a “good day” activity.
+Grocer shopping became a “good day” activity when my husband was over the road.
 It would be a few more years before grocery delivery would become available.

 While I am thankful I have regained the ability to drive without much pain, I know that it could be retaken.
 Asking for a ride to a doctor’s appointment was probably the easiest.